 - Gemsbokvlakte: Excellent for viewing the game in the dry season.
 The best part of the day for photography is in the afternoon.
 This water hole attracts a large variety of animals including lion and elephants.

-- Goas: Has been described as a paradise.
+- Goas: This is an excellent waterhole.
 It attracts vast numbers of animals, particularly in the dry season.
 Black-faced impala, blue wildebeest, lion, elephant and hundreds of zebra come here to drink.
 Birds of prey are also often seen.

 - Great Okevi: Like Klein Okevi, situated due south, it is fed by a water level fountain.
 Kudu, zebra and elephant can often be seen, as well as predators, such as cheetah and leopard.